Why Multiple Displays Are (Much) Better than VR Headsets

 - Wearing a VR Headset limits what you see to just the simulated world.
 For this reason, it can be difficult, for example, to reach for a forklift lever with your right hand (in the real world) because you cannot “see” the lever or your hand.
 More expensive VR Headsets overcome this problem by adding cameras to “superimpose” what the cameras “see” on top of the simulated world to create “augmented reality”, at added cost.
 Of course, this also means that you will “notice” everything the cameras “see”, so not just the lever you want to move, but everything around the lever too, and that will necessarily reduce the sense of “immersion” in the simulated world.

-- As previously indicated, even “stand-alone” VR Headsets must be typically connected to an external computer for optimal performance, and that cable can “get in the way” when you move your head.
+- As previously indicated, even “stand-alone” VR Headsets must be typically connected to an external computer via a tether for optimal performance, and that tether “gets in the way” when you move your head.

 - When wearing a VR Headset, only you can “see” what’s going on.
-So, if you want a second trainee to learn by watching the first trainee, or if you want your instructor to monitor the simulated work, you will need to add a conventional display at additional cost.
+So, if you want a second trainee to learn by watching the first trainee, or your Instructor to monitor the simulated work, you will need to add a conventional display at additional cost.

 Clearly, using multiple displays has none of these limitations.